cloudify-cosmo/getcloudify.org/guide/3.1/guide-policies.md

 Advanced users may wish to write custom policies.
 To learn how to write a custom policy, refer to the [policies authoring guide](guide-authoring-policies.html).

+# Auto Heal

+Cloudify comes with built-in support for auto healing different components.

+There are several things that need to be configured to work with auto heal.
+This guide will walk you through them, and explain the limitations the mechanism currently has.

+In short, the process involves:

+* configuring [monitoring](TODO) on compute nodes that should have auto heal.
+* adding the autoheal workflow to the blueprint.
+* configuring the `groups` section with appropriate policies and triggers.

+## Monitoring

+Add monitoring to host nodes, that require auto healing.

+At the moment, due to a limitation of existing policies, it is required that exactly one monitor will be added to the monitored nodes.

+Another limitation requires that only compute nodes will have auto heal configured for them.
+Otherwise, when a certain compute node fails, nodes that are contained in it are also likely to fail which in turn will cause the auto heal workflow to be triggered multiple times.

+We will show an example using the built-in [Diamond](TODO) support that comes with Cloudify.
+Please refer to the [Diamond Plugin](plugin-diamond.html) documentation for further details on configuring diamond based monitoring.

+{% highlight yaml %}
+node_templates:
+  some_vm:
+    interfaces:
+      cloudify.interfaces.monitoring:
+        start:
+          implementation: diamond.diamond_agent.tasks.add_collectors
+          inputs:
+            collectors_config:
+              ExampleCollector: {}
+        stop:
+          implementation: diamond.diamond_agent.tasks.del_collectors
+          inputs:
+            collectors_config:
+              ExampleCollector: {}
+{% endhighlight %}

+Notice how we use the `ExampleCollector` that comes with Diamond.
+We do this because of the policy limitation described above.
+Most built-in collectors in Diamond, generate more than one metric, which may cause the auto heal workflow to be triggered more than once.
+The `ExampleCollector` generates a single metric whose value is consistently `42`.
+We will use this collector as a keep alive collector combined with the `host_failure` policy that will be described below.

+Future versions of Cloudify will address this limitation by allowing a specific metric regex to be specified when configuring the policy.

+## Workflow Configuration

+At the moment, the auto heal workflow that comes with Cloudify is not configured in our `types.yaml`.
+This is mostly because its API is likely to change some.

+Until this workflow is added to the built-in workflows, add the following to the blueprint:

+{% highlight yaml %}
+workflows:
+  autoheal:
+    mapping: default_workflows.cloudify.plugins.workflows.auto_heal_reinstall_node_subgraph
+    parameters:
+      node_id: {}
+      diagnose_value: {}
+{% endhighlight %}

+## Groups Configuration

+After we have monitoring set up, and the autoheal workflow configured, it's time to plug things together.

+This example contains several inline comments, so make sure you read them to have better understanding of how things work.

+{% highlight yaml %}
+groups:
+  some_vm_group:
+    # adding the some_vm node template that was previously configured
+    members: [some_vm]
+    policies:
+      host_failure_policy:
+        # using the 'host_failure' policy type
+        type: cloudify.policies.host_failure
+        triggers:
+          # using the 'execute_workflow' policy trigger
+          type: cloudify.policies.triggers.execute_workflow
+          parameters:
+            # configuring this trigger to execute the autoheal workflow
+            # that was previously configured
+            workflow: autoheal

+            # The autoheal workflow will get
+            # its parameters from the event that triggered
+            # its execution
+            workflow_parameters:
+              # The host_failure policy adds 'failing_node' to
+              # the event before processing its triggers.
+              # the 'faling_node' will be the node instance id
+              # of the node that failed.
+In our case, it will be
+              # something like 'some_vm_afd34'
+              node_id: { get_property: [SELF, failing_node] }

+              # Contextual information added by the triggering policy
+              diagnose_value: { get_property: [SELF, diagnose] }
+{% endhighlight %}